citusdata/citus_docs/sharding/data_modeling.rst

   SELECT create_distributed_table('ads',       'account_id');
   SELECT create_distributed_table('clicks',    'account_id');

 Notice how the primary and foreign keys always contain the tenant id (in this case :code:`account_id`).
 Often this requires them to be compound keys.
-Whereas enforcing key constraints is generally difficult in distributed databases, the inclusion of the tenant id allows Citus to push DML down to single nodes and successfully enforce the constraint.
+Enforcing key constraints is generally difficult in distributed databases.
+For Citus, the inclusion of the tenant id allows the database to push DML down to single nodes and successfully enforce the constraint.

 Queries including a tenant id enable more than just key constraints.
 Such queries enjoy full SQL coverage in Citus, including JOINs, transactions, grouping, and aggregates.
 In the multi-tenant architecture, SQL queries that filter by tenant id work without modification, combining the familiarity of PostgreSQL with the power of horizontal scaling for large numbers of tenants.